-Key audit matters

-The key audit matters that we identified in the current year were:

-- · Carrying value of Rafferty's Garden assets; - Provision for uncertain tax positions: and - Classification and presentation of adjusting items.

-Within this report, key audit matters are identified as follows:

-- Newly identified

-- ▲ Increased level of risk

-- Similar level of risk

-- ✓ Decreased level of risk

-Materiality

-The materiality that we used for the Group financial statements was £3.2m which was determined on the basis of 5% of adjusted profit before tax.

-Scoping

-The scope of our audit covered 94% of revenue, 91% of adjusted profit before tax and 88% of net assets.

-Significant changes in our approach

-In the prior year, we included management override of controls as a key audit matter.
+Key audit matters The key audit matters that we identified in the current year were: Carrying value of Rafferty's Garden assets; Provision for uncertain tax positions; and Classification and presentation of adjusting items.
+Within this report, key audit matters are identified as follows: Newly identified ∧ Increased level of risk - Similar level of risk V Decreased level of risk Mahasialihu The metasiality that we used for the Group figure sigl statements was (2.2m which was determined on the basis Materiality The materiality that we used for the Group financial statements was £3.2m which was determined on the basis of 5% of adjusted profit before tax.
+Scoping The scope of our audit covered 94% of revenue, 91% of adjusted profit before tax and 88% of net assets.
+Significant changes in our approach In the prior year, we included management override of controls as a key audit matter.
 Given the strengthening of the Group's governance structure since the prior year, we did not identify this as a key audit matter in the current year.
 Notwithstanding the improvements in governance, there continue to be deficiencies in internal controls over financial reporting at both the entity level and the process level across the Group, and therefore we again concluded at the planning stage that it was not appropriate to adopt a controls reliance approach.
 In the current year, we have identified provision for uncertain tax positions as a key audit matter as a result of rapidly developing and ambiguous tax legislation in a number of the Group's overseas territories; specifically, in Nigeria and Indonesia; the quantification of potential tax liability exposures and related disclosures require the application of significant judgement.